 A one minute tutorial to watch and learn quickly

-There are a few telltale signs that it's time for freshwater:
+There are a few clear signs that it’s time for a fresh fill:

 Read more: How to Drain a Hot Tub: The Ultimate Expert Guide

-Once the water has drained out, close the drainage valve and clean the tub well with soap and warm water.
+Once empty, close the valve and clean the tub with warm water and a mild, spa-safe cleanser.

 Be sure to pay extra attention to scrubbing any areas where dirt or grime has built up (like on the jets).